AnoushkaGV/TP53-R248Q-tissue-specificity/README.md

 ## Usage

-Clone this repository and run the provided R scripts or R Markdown files to reproduce the analyses and visualizations.
+Clone this repository and run the provided R scripts to reproduce the analyses and visualizations.